oaStuff/clusteredBigCache/README.md

     err := cache.Start()
 ```

-The above uses the default configuration to create a config and modifies what is actually needed.
+The above uses the default configuration to create a config and modifies what it actually needs.
 `config.LocalPort = 8888` has to be changed since this application will run on the same machine with the sample1
 application.
 This is to avoid 'port already in use' errors.

 `config.Join = true`.
 For an application to join another
 application or applications using clusteredBigCache, it **must** set *config.Join* value to *true* and set `config.JoinIP` to
 the IP address of one of the systems using clusteredBigCache eg `config.Join = "127.0.0.1:9911`.
 This example says that this application
-wants to join to another application using clusteredBigCache at IP address *127.0.0.1* and port number *9911*.
+wants to join another application using clusteredBigCache at IP address *127.0.0.1* and port number *9911*.

 `cache := clusteredBigCache.New(config, nil)` creates the cache and `cache.Start()` must be called to start everything running.